vaipatel97/PRODIGY_CS_01/README.md

 ## 🤝 Contributing
 Feel free to fork this repository and submit pull requests to improve the tool!

-## 📜 License
-This project is licensed under the MIT License.

 ## 📬 Contact
-For questions or suggestions, reach out at [your-email@example.com].
+For questions or suggestions, reach out at vaipatel97@gmail.com

 ---
 ⭐ Don't forget to give a star if you like this project!